williammok5525/game-csv-translate/README.md

 2. Select the source file and choose the output location.
 3. Then select your desired language.
 4. Click "Start Translation," and the program will automatically translate.
+5. If the translation fails, it may be because the program does not have permission to access the file.
+Try opening it as administrator by right-clicking.

 csv example: